greyhoundforty/openshift101/workshop/exercise-4/README.md

-# Exercise 4: Autoscale Pods
+# Exercise 4: Scaling the application

 In this exercise, we'll leverage the metrics we've observed in the previous step to automatically scale our UI application in response to load.